 Replaces an already added addition with an updated one.

-This is usually used to change the composition or amount of an addition while iterating over them.
+Tip: This is usually used to change the composition or amount of an addition while iterating over multiple values.
 Typically, this is done for stepping or mapping calculations.

 Note: The calculation must already contain the addition object to be updated.